 A long time ago when the internet and SEO were just in their beginning, this tag factored heavily into ranking decisions for search engines.
 Today, most search engines such as Google do not use the meta keywords tag as a ranking factor, though there are some search engines like Baidu that still use them.

 What Does "Meta Keywords Empty / Missing" Mean?

-If a URL is listed in the table below, this means that there was no meta keywords content found on the page.
+It means no meta keywords content found on the page.
 This could mean one of two things - either the tag is missing completely, or it was left blank with no content (e.g. ).